 Former world champion and eighties legend Danny Bertels was there promoting his balloon flights and faces new and old from throughout Europe merged here to get ready for Europe's major event of 1998.

 With four races on the cards, Sunday 31 May was about to be busy, providing ten thousand spectators with first class value for money.
 Around six thousand paid their £ 5 each while a further four thousand were blessed with free entry.

-There was a degree of disappointment when Steve Robertson didn't arrive after the early announcement that he'd be taking the 12,000 mile trip to race.
-Fellow countryman Jason Martin was there to fly the Aussie flag.
+There was a degree of disappointment when Steve Robertson did not arrive after the early announcement that he'd be taking the 12,000 mile trip to race, but fellow countryman Jason Martin was there to fly the Aussie flag.

 All eyes were on Kirkland and Cramphorn but Carlo Cassa and Devid Conti of Italy were quietly confident too.
 Then of course the Belgian contingent of Micha Robijn, Filip Vervecken and Peter Bertels were hot bets because of their recent standard of skiing and their particular expertise on canal water.

 Kirkland's No Mercy Hallett had begun the weekend by playing up and the mechanical misfortune which dogged this outfit in 1997 was once again trying to rear its head.
 But everything was running nicely for the start of the race.